MicrosoftDocs/Devices-docs/surface/surface-enterprise-management-mode.md

 ## Version history

+### Version 2.83.139.0

+This version of SEMM includes:

+- Support for Surface Laptop 4
+- Support for simultaneous multithreading option for Surface Pro 7
+- Removal of obsolete SEMM settings
+- Improved MSI signing

 ### Version 2.79.139.0

 This version of SEMM includes:

 - Support for Surface Pro 7+.
 - User experience improvements.

 ### Version 2.78.139.0

 This version of SEMM includes:

 - Support for Surface Laptop Go and Surface Pro X.
 - Notifications for new version releases.
 - The ability to create custom packages to change ownership.